Radhikagarg20/Accuknox_Assessment/README.md

 ### Solution Implementation

 #### 1. **System Health Monitoring Script** (Python)

-This script monitors the following system metrics:
-- CPU usage
-- Memory usage
-- Disk space
-- Running processes

-If any of these metrics exceed predefined thresholds (e.g., CPU usage > 80%), an alert is generated and logged.

-**Key Features**:
-- CPU usage alert when usage exceeds 80%.
-- Memory usage alert when usage exceeds 90%.
-- Disk space alert if disk usage exceeds 75%.
-- Process monitoring with a customizable threshold.

 #### 2. **Automated Backup Solution** (Bash/Python)

-This script automates the backup of a specified directory to a remote server or cloud storage.
-It ensures that backups are completed successfully and provides reports on the status.

-**Key Features**:
-- Automates backup of a user-defined directory.
-- Supports backing up to remote servers or cloud storage solutions.
-- Provides success or failure reports on the backup process.

 ### Files in this section:
 - `system_health_monitor.py` - Python script for monitoring system health.